SoWeBegin/cpp-consistent-hashing-algorithms/README.md

 ## Credits
-The AnchorHash implementation is based on code Copyright (c) 2020 anchorhash released under the MIT License MementoHash is based on the Java implementation found on [this repository](https://github.com/SUPSI-DTI-ISIN/java-consistent-hashing-algorithms), released under the GNU GPL-3.0 license
+The AnchorHash implementation is based on code Copyright (c) 2020 anchorhash released under the MIT License MementoHash and DxHash are both based on the Java implementation found on [this repository](https://github.com/SUPSI-DTI-ISIN/java-consistent-hashing-algorithms), released under the GNU GPL-3.0 license